platformsh/platformsh-docs/docs/src/guides/symfony/customize/configuration.md

 ### symfony-deploy
 **symfony-deploy** is to be used each time a Symfony application is deployed.
-Its purpose is to run the [symfony-start](#symfony-start) helper and when executed from the web container, restart FPM and run the symfony-database-migrate helper.
+Its purpose is to run the [symfony-start](#symfony-start) helper and when executed from the web container, restart FPM and run the [symfony-database-migrate](#symfony-database-migrate) helper.

 ### symfony-start
 symfony-start is to be used each time a Symfony application starts in a new container.
-Its purpose is to move the Symfony cache built by symfony-build to be used by the application or built the cache otherwise.
-It is automatically executed by symfony-deploy and Platform.sh automatically runs it before starting (or restarting) workers.
+Its purpose is to move the Symfony cache built by [symfony-build](#symfony-build) to be used by the application or built the cache otherwise.
+It's automatically executed by [symfony-deploy](#symfony-deploy) and Platform.sh automatically runs it before starting (or restarting) workers.

 ### symfony-database-migrate